kovvalsky/LangPro/README.md

 }
 ```

-For the manual on how to use the prover, consult the [wiki](https://github.com/kovvalsky/LangPro/wiki).
+For the manual on how to use the prover or how to obtain reported results, consult the [wiki](https://github.com/kovvalsky/LangPro/wiki).

-Quick table of content of the manual:
+# Quick table of content of the manual:

 * [Using the prover](https://github.com/kovvalsky/LangPro/wiki/Using-the-prover)
 * [Producing LLFs](https://github.com/kovvalsky/LangPro/wiki/Producing-LLFs)